Construction Estimating: What Is It & Why Is It Important?

 Accuracy in Construction Estimating Is Essential to a Project’s Success

 Although cost estimators in the construction industry must be generally familiar with design and construction, they don’t need to be an architect or engineer.
 They do, however, need to be skilled in dealing with the expenses and data associated with any construction project, which includes quantity take-off, material prices, costs (equipment, capital, and operational), contingencies, variances and more.
-As construction has become increasingly more competitive, the role of cost estimator has been growing steadily in recent years.
+As construction has become increasingly more competitive, the role of cost estimators has been growing steadily in recent years.
 In fact, the U.S. Department of Labor’s Bureau of Labor Statistics (BLS) estimates the U.S. had 217,400 cost estimators in 2018, with an increase in employment opportunities of 9% expected over the next decade.

 Why the demand?
 As costs continue to be a major concern for clients and builders due to the extreme financial risks involved in any given construction project, having a skilled estimator who can provide accurate cost estimates can help offset those risks.
 Therefore, it’s in the best interest of both parties to spend the time needed to properly research a project’s expected costs before proceeding.
-For these reasons, estimates are “touched” by almost every major role in a construction project:
+For these reasons, estimates are “touched” by almost every major role in a construction project.

-- Project owners typically allocate their budgets based on cost estimates when they define a project’s scope and assess its feasibility
+Project owners: Typically allocate their budgets based on cost estimates when they define a project’s scope and assess its feasibility

-- Contractors also use cost estimates to determine whether they should bid on a project
+Contractors: Also use cost estimates to determine whether they should bid on a project

-- Architects and engineers usually provide input for these estimates to ensure the project remains within scope and budget
+Architects and engineers: Usually provide input for these estimates to ensure the project remains within scope and budget

-- Project managers use cost estimates to track a project’s performance
+Project managers: Use cost estimates to track a project's performance

 It’s now even becoming common for contractors to review multiple cost estimates from independent estimators, allowing each estimate to serve as a check on the others.
 Employing this strategy allows contractors to more accurately predict costs, especially on large projects.
 Ultimately, by keeping all parties focused on delivering a project on time and under budget, accurate cost estimates help to prevent builders from losing money and customers from overpaying.